 cloudflare/cloudflared:latest tunnel create yourapp

-A tunnel without DNS is just a philosophical exercise.
+Then you route DNS to the tunnel because a tunnel without DNS is just a philosophical exercise.

 docker run --rm -it \